 If someone claiming to be a representative of INTRUST Bank contacts you by phone, email, or text message and wants you to share your confidential information, you should consider this to be fraud.
 If it is a phone call, hang up immediately.
 There is no harm in ending the call if you are unsure whether it’s real or fake.
 Contact us directly, and we’ll be happy to help you.

-If you receive a phone call that seems to be an account takeover attempt, end the call immediately.
 Be aware that area codes and caller ID can be misleading, and a local area code or a caller ID that reads “INTRUST” does not always guarantee that the caller is local or from INTRUST Bank.

 Report fraud immediately